fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - How to find out tuple's length?
 - Which methods exist to work with tuples?
 - What is tuple packing and unpacking?
-- What is the difference between list and tuple?
+- What is the difference between a list and a tuple?

 #### Resources
 - [The Python Tutorial](https://docs.python.org/3/tutorial/index.html)